 Cheryl Hines, David O. Russell, Sam Elliott, Ruth Buzzi, Katheryn Winnick, Kate Flannery, Melora Hardin, Stephen Bishop, Sasha Alexander, Alexis Martin Woodall, Seth Rogen, Annie Gersching, Brian Roberts, Emmanuelle Chriqui, Ralph Roberts, Tim Disney, Melissa Rivers, Eric Roberts, Sara Rue, Chandra Wilson, John Brotherton, Lisa Kudrow, Tracee Ellis Ross, Tracey Bregman, AJ Michaka, London Brown, Katja Herbers,

 Joely Fisher, Eric Mika, Olivia d'Abo, Breeda Wool, Joyce Giraud, Mark Steines, Bella Twins, Frances Fisher, Francesca Eastwood, Sally Pressman, Keri Selig, Carlos Gomez,Olivia D'Abo, Rosanna Arquette, Laine Kazan, Linda Woolverton, Keith David, Rick Overton and Colette Burson, among others

 Since its inception, Women’s Image Network has benefited from the guidance provided by seasoned industry professionals.

 WIN Advisory Board members include:

-Beginning her career as a performer in New York theater, STUART moved to Los Angeles and with Sears as her sponsor, Stuart wrote, produced and performed her award-winning one-woman show, A Raging Volcano Goddess to benefit Gilda's Club, the charity founded by Gene Wilder.
+Beginning her career as a performer in New York theatre, Stuart moved to Los Angeles to create a one-woman show.
+She secured Sears as its sponsor and wrote, produced and for six weeks performed her award-winning A Raging Volcano Goddess to benefit Gilda's Club, the charity founded by Gene Wilder.